stat6250-s17/course-questions-wiki/week-02/README.md

 * *Question (aalshehry−stat6250):* If a SAS session is ended or a libref is deleted, does the library still exist?
 * **Answer (aalshehry−stat6250): In these cases, SAS no longer has access to the files in the library.
 - Question (lzhao4−stat6250): Libref exists only during the session in which it is created?
+- Question (yyan11−stat6250): what is the LIBNAME statement?

 [basic_recipe_for_loading_data_from_remote_Excel_file (from Week 2 Overview)]
 * *Question (aalshehry−stat6250):* Is it mandatory to use “filename tempfile clear;” step?
 Why?
 - Question (lzhao−stat6250): Do we possible to transfer data from SAS dataset to an excel file?
 How?
+- Question (yyan11−stat6250): What would happen if we do not provide a URL while making a GET request?